bytefish/bytefish.de/blog/aspnetcore_rebac.md

 }
 ```

-The `max@mustermann.local` is allowed to create a `UserTask`.
-We have seen, that the person creating
+The user `max@mustermann.local` is allowed to create a `UserTask` though.
+We have seen, that the person
-a `UserTask` is automatically the `owner` of the task and the users entire organization can view it.
+creating a `UserTask` is automatically the `owner` of the task and the entire organization of the user
+can view it.

 ```
 ### Create a new UserTask "API HTTP File Example" as "max@mustermann.local"